You need an Actionable Pitch Deck Review if you:

-Jill Greenwald is Head of Strategic Planning and Fundraising Consulting at The Startup Station.
+Jill Greenwald is Head of Strategy and Fundraising Consulting at The Startup Station.
 She is also a Program Manager and Investor at Astia, a network of investors that advise and invest in early-stage women-led high-growth ventures.
 She's invested in 20+ early-stage startups.
 She facilitates at Bank of America Institute of Women’s Entrepreneurship At Cornell. where thousands of women have been given the opportunity to take courses in all aspects of starting and running a business.

 Jill had a 25-year career investing in small public growth equities.
 Her last 15 years were spent at Fred Alger Management where she was an integral part of the firm's rebuilding after the devastation of 9/11.

 Evaluating the potential of an equity investment requires a deep dive into a company’s financial history and projections as well as an analysis of the feasibility of their corporate strategy.
 The best investments have a roadmap for profitable growth and a defensible competitive advantage.
 Jill’s top quartile investment returns drove the growth in assets from $500M to over $4 billion during her tenure at Alger.
 Accolades like winning the Lipper award in 2007 for the best fund in the entire asset class are a testament to her skills in financial analysis and corporate strategy.